-In 2016 the project has been contracted by the Australian Department of Foreign Affairs and Trade to conduct an in-depth comparative review of state institutional peacemaking structures.
-It is also hosting a day-long high-level workshop titled "Australia as Peacemaker?: conflict resolution in Australian foreign policy" in April.
+In 2016 the project was contracted by the Australian Department of Foreign Affairs and Trade to conduct an in-depth comparative review of state institutional peacemaking structures.
+It hosted a day-long high-level workshop titled "Australia as Peacemaker?: conflict resolution in Australian foreign policy" in April.

 In 2015, funded by an Oikoumene Foundation grant and a number of internal University of Melbourne grants, the project team worked to implement recommendations from the round table, and prepared a number of research articles currently published or undergoing peer review.

 In 2013, funded by a Melbourne School of Government incubator grant, an evaluation of government capacity to deliver international peacemaking services was undertaken and published in the MSoG working paper Mediation in Asia and the South Pacific: A Review of Australian Peacemaking Capacity (2.53Mb pdf).
 In 2014 the team facilitated the Australian Mediation and Peacemaking Round Table (325kb pdf) featuring policy makers from the Department of Foreign Affairs and Trade, Department of Defence, Australian Federal Police and the Royal Australian Navy to explore the implementation of the 2012 JSCDFAT recommendation following the merging of AusAID and DFAT.